 between these two points the nerve passes between a bone structure, and because of this results in typically a pear-shaped

-Schwannoma tumors alone the Vestibular nerve are not always the result of the condition NF2, for individuals who develop Schwannoma
+Schwannoma tumors alone the Vestibular Nerve are not always the result of the condition NF2.
+For individuals who develop Schwannoma from NF2,

-from NF2 the tumors might be either 1) Typical, which is overgrowth of one Schwann cell, or 2) Multi-lobed masses which are combined
+the tumors might be either; 1) Typical, which is an overgrowth of one Schwann cell, or 2) Multi-lobed masses which are combined Schwann

-Schwann cells of possibly different parts of the Vestibular Nerve, but can be more complex.
+cells of possibly different parts of the Vestibular Nerve but can be more complex.

 - Learn more about VS